cta-observatory/magic-cta-pipe/magicctapipe/scripts/lst1_magic/README.md

-# Script for MAGIC and MAGIC+LST-1 analysis
+# Script for MAGIC and MAGIC+LST analysis

-This folder contains scripts to perform MAGIC-only or MAGIC+LST-1 analysis.
+This folder contains scripts to perform MAGIC-only or MAGIC+LST analysis.

 Each script can be called from the command line from anywhere in your system (some console scripts are created during installation).
 Please run them with `-h` option for the first time to check what are the options available.